Matxilla/Notification-maker/README.md

 # Notification-maker
 a simple notification maker
 inspired by DNAScanner.
-code and UI from ChatGPT
+code and UI from ChatGPT.